 I’m from Vermont (at least my soul tells me so) and I have taken continuity of place and tradition as a tenet for the good life.
 The happiest among us, I’ve found, usually are from somewhere.
 It matters.
 But when it comes to food, let me propose new rules.

 We think of recipes as belonging to a people and place; outsiders are interlopers.
 Milk Street offers the opposite—an invitation to the cooks of the world to sit at the same table.

 Milk Street is about that moment in that kitchen in that city and the thousands of other moments we will experience in the coming years.
-Ethnic food is dead; it smacks of the sin of colonialism.
 This is a culinary—not cultural—exchange.
 There are enduring kitchen values that travel easily from Saigon to Kiev to Jerusalem to Quito to London to New York.

 You’re never finished learning how to cook.

 Let’s stop doing things in the kitchen that made sense in the 19th century but not in the 21st.
 Milk Street travels the world to bring you the very best ideas and techniques with no lists of hard-to-find ingredients, strange cookware, or all-day methods to slow you down.